kevin-dev725/syncly-interview/README.md

 > [!NOTE]
 > You are not creating an API for this application.
 But rather interacting with GitHub's GraphQL API (Read the docs [here](https://docs.github.com/en/graphql)).
-At Syncly, you will be creating queries and mutations for the API, but for the sake of your time, we will be interacting with GitHub's API.
+At Jointrix, you will be creating queries and mutations for the API, but for the sake of your time, we will be interacting with GitHub's API.